 We were delighted, in June 1996, to welcome Dr Laura Steene as our first lady doctor.
 Dr Steene travelled extensively with her family as a child.
 She trained in Cardiff and had extensive experience in general practice before joining us here at St Helen's Road.
 Dr Steene retired due to ill health at the end of October 2008.
 Dr Amin joined the practice in November 2004 on the retirement of Dr Nowak.
 Dr Horsman retired in September 2007.

-The current team consists of Dr Amrita Amin and a Salaried GP, Dr Sadananda.
+The current team consists of Dr Amrita Amin and Dr Sadananda.
 Dr Davina Shanon worked as a salaried GP until June 2012, as her and her husband emigrated to Austrialia.
-Our team of doctors is complemented by a happy team of receptionists and nurses headed by our practice manager, Katherine Morgan.
+Our team of doctors is complemented by a happy team of receptionists and nurses headed by our practice manager, Nikki Richards.
 The aim of our entire staff is to provide our patients with a caring, competent, up-to-date and friendly service.